lomodoc/homepage/content/docs/Installation/lomorage-service/installation-raspbian.md

 weight: 1
 ---

-# Install Lomorage Service on Raspberry Pi
+# Install "Lomorage Photo Assistant" on Raspberry Pi

 To run on Raspberry Pi, you need to order a [Raspberry Pi](https://www.raspberrypi.org/), we have tested the image the following models: